bartbilliet/ColdStart-Challenge-2021/challenges/challenge4/completed/readme.md

 Vue.js and node.js are not my usual frameworks, so I'm very well aware code could be written much-much more optimal.

-See all the way at the bottom of this readme also for manually run commands for this part of the challenge ("**My solution challenge 3**").

 The site is published at: https://calm-forest-037926d03.azurestaticapps.net

 ## Manual activities done for this challenge: